Socialism in Brazil: Old Republic (1889–1930)

 In December 1919, the Socialist League (Liga Socialista) was formed in Rio de Janeiro.
 Its members started publishing the magazine Clarté in 1921, with the support of Evaristo de Morais, Maurício de Lacerda, Nicanor do Nascimento, Agripino Nazaré, Leônidas de Resende, Pontes de Miranda, among others.
 The group would extend its influence to São Paulo, with Nereu Rangel Pestana, and to Recife, with Joaquim Pimenta.
 In 1925 a new Brazilian Socialist Party (Partido Socialista do Brasil) was launched, also formed by the group led by Evaristo de Morais.

 The foundation of the Brazilian Communist Party (Partido Comunista Brasileiro – PCB) in 1922 and its rapid growth suffocated the dozens of anarchist organizations which had played an important role in staging major strikes during the previous decade.
 PCB staged major strikes throughout the 1920s.
-Also during that period before the 1930 Revolution and Getúlio Vargas' rise to power, Maurício de Lacerda launched the short-lived United Front of the Left (Frente Unida das Esquerdas), whose purpose was to write a draft socialist constitution for Brazil.
+Also during that period before the Revolution of 1930 and Getúlio Vargas' rise to power, Maurício de Lacerda launched the short-lived United Front of the Left (Frente Unida das Esquerdas), whose purpose was to write a draft socialist constitution for Brazil.
 The political agitation of the period included a movement in the tenente revolts context led by future communist leader Luís Carlos Prestes.
 Also, as a part of the Tenente revolts, a short-lived commune was formed in Manaus.
 Prestes was invited by Vargas to lead the military efforts of his uprising against the São Paulo oligarchy, but he refused; he was against an alliance between tenentes and dissident oligarchs.
 He exiled himself in the Soviet Union and was admitted as a member of PCB.
 In Moscow, he accepted the task, proposed by the Communist International, of leading a communist upheaval in Brazil.